ncsa/Nightingale_real/docs/source/user_guide/software.rst

 - Anaconda, by default, installs with over 150 data science packages.
 - Miniconda, by default, installs with a subset of the packages installed with Anaconda.

-Anaconda and Miniconda include `Conda <https://docs.conda.io/en/latest/>`_, which is a package manager and environment management system popular for Python and R. More information on whether to Anaconda or Miniconda is best for your needs is available in the `Anaconda documentation <https://docs.anaconda.com/free/anaconda/getting-started/distro-or-miniconda.html>`_
+Anaconda and Miniconda include `Conda <https://docs.conda.io/en/latest/>`_, which is a package manager and environment management system popular for Python and R. More information on whether Anaconda or Miniconda is best for your needs is available in the `Anaconda documentation <https://docs.anaconda.com/free/anaconda/getting-started/distro-or-miniconda.html>`_

 Versions
 ~~~~~~~~~

-See :ref:`installed` for the versions Anaconda, Miniconda, and Python installed on Nightingale.
+See :ref:`installed` for the versions of Anaconda, Miniconda, and Python installed on Nightingale.

 Adding Python to Your Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~